ryanfreckleton/gitlab-ce/doc/user/project/merge_requests/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ce/issues/18008) in GitLab 11.6.

+> **Note:**
+This feature will be available for GitLab.com on 11.6.0 and will be introduced in a subsequent 11.6 patch for self-hosted instances.

 As a reviewer, you can add suggestions to change the content in merge request discussions, and users with appropriate [permission](../../permissions.md) can easily apply them to the codebase directly from the UI.
 Read